Dividing Your Home in a Divorce: Do You Need an Appraisal?

 A home appraisal can help keep things fair and calm in a divorce

-Whether you need a home appraisal depends on whether you’re selling the home prior to the divorce, or one person is planning on keeping the home.
+The need for a home appraisal depends on whether you’re selling the home prior to the divorce or if one person is planning on keeping the home.
 If you are selling the home, coming to an agreement on each party’s equity percentage is most important.

-In this case, partner with a top agent who has experience with selling a home due to divorce.
-HomeLight can connect you with highly-rated agents in your market based on their actual performance history.
+In this case, partner with a top agent who has experience selling a home due to divorce.
+HomeLight can connect you with highly rated agents in your market based on their actual performance history.
 From there, you get to pick the best one to meet your individual needs.

 If one party is planning on staying in the home, getting an appraisal is typically the best way to keep things civil and fair.